 - Phone Access to Klinic Crisis Lines

 We ask that you call Klinic first at 204-784-4090 to make an appointment, as drop-in space is extremely limited.

 Women’s Health Clinic & COVID-19

-You must wear a mask at all our facilities.
+Please call us at 204-947-1517 before coming to our clinic at 419 Graham Avenue.
+You must wear a mask at our facilities.
 Thank you for your understanding.